-Before making the visit, tell them what you are going to see so they know something about the Alhambra and can let their imagination run wild when they are inside.
+Before the visit, tell them what you are going to see so they know something about the Alhambra and can let their imagination run wild when they are inside.

 If you visit the Alhambra with children in summer, go early in the morning when it is still cool and they are full of energy.

-6. Protect yourself from the heat: bring water, a hat and sunscreen.
+6. Protect yourself from the heat: bring water, a hat and sunscreen

 Many travelers usually take advantage of the summer vacations to visit the Alhambra and at this time of the year it is very hot in Granada, where temperatures can reach 40ºC.

-That is why it is very important to protect yourself from the heat and the sun to avoid hot flashes and to be well prepared.
+That is why it is very important to protect yourself from the heat and the sun to avoid hot flashes and be well prepared.
 Remember to carry cool water in your backpack, wear sunglasses, cover your head with a hat, apply sunscreen and use a fan.

 And don't forget to wear comfortable shoes because the visit to the Nasrid fortress is long and you will walk a lot from one place to another.
 At the end of the day, your feet will thank you.

-However, if you just want to see the Alhambra from above in order to add it to your list of traveler's landmarks, perhaps less time will be enough to get an idea of what the monument is like.
+However, if you just want to see the Alhambra from above in order to add it to your list of travel landmarks, perhaps less time will be enough to get an idea of what the monument is like.

-In any case, the route through the Alhambra must be organized according to the time of access to the Nasrid Palaces, as each visitor is only allowed to enter this part of the fortress at the time indicated on your ticket.
+In any case, the route through the Alhambra should be organized according to the time of access to the Nasrid Palaces, as each visitor is only allowed to enter this part of the fortress at the time indicated on your ticket.
 So I advise you to see the royal residence of the sultans first and then explore the Alcazaba and the Generalife.